leewaggoner/design/README.md

 I am calling MVP done pending testing.

-MVP
-Login
-Login and authorization via Google

-Campaigns Screen
-User can create a campaign for putting up signs
-User can add a note describing the campaign
-User can remove a campaign and all related sign data User can choose a campaign in which to track signage

-Map Screen
-User can place a sign marker on the map at the current location and add a note for the sign User can remove a sign marker from the map when they physically remove their sign

-Signs Screen
-User can view all their signs as a list.
-User can delete signs from the list

-Version 2
-Login
-Add Facebook authentication
-Add username/password authentication

-Team Screen
-Visible only to admins
-Only admins can add and remove people from a campaign Invitations to a campaign can be sent out to team members, who can then choose to join that campaign

-Campaign Screen
-Only admins can create and remove campaigns
-Admin can view all of the campaigns they have created Others can view only the campaigns they are a part of

-Map Screen
-Anyone who is part of a campaign can view the sign markers for that campaign on the map Anyone who is part of a campaign can add and remove pins for that campaign on the map User can add a photo of the sign in place which is displayed in the marker info window (nice to have)

-Signs Screen
-Anyone who is part of a campaign can view that campaign's sign markers as a list Anyone who is part of a campaign can delete sign markers for that campaign The sign photo is displayed with each sign in list (nice to have)

-Version 3
-Team Screen
-Admin can add people to a campaign as workers or spectators

-Campaign Screen
-Workers and spectators can view only the campaigns they are a part of

-Map Screen
-Spectators can only view the pins on the map, they cannot add or remove them
+Things found in testing:
+* Need to put up confirmation message before deleting sign markers from map.
+* Need to detect when there is no internet connection and warn users that the app requires it.

+## MVP

+### Login
+* Login and authorization via Google

+### Campaigns Screen
+* User can create a campaign for putting up signs
+* User can add a note describing the campaign
+* User can remove a campaign and all related sign data
+* User can choose a campaign in which to track signage

+### Map Screen
+* User can place a sign marker on the map at the current location and add a note for the sign
+* User can remove a sign marker from the map

+### Signs Screen
+* User can view all their signs as a list.
+* User can delete signs from the list

+## Version 2
+### Login
+* Add Facebook authentication
+* Add username/password authentication

+### Team Screen
+* Visible only to admins
+* Only admins can add and remove team members from a campaign
+* Invitations to a campaign can be sent out to team members, who can then choose to join that campaign

+### Campaign Screen
+* Only admins can create and remove campaigns
+* Admin can view all of the campaigns they have created
+* Others can view only the campaigns they are a part of

+### Map Screen
+* Campaign team members can view the sign markers for that campaign on the map
+* Campaign team members can add and remove pins for that campaign on the map
+* Campaign team members can add a photo to a sign marker which is displayed in the marker info window (nice to have)

+### Signs Screen
+* Campaign team members can view that campaign's sign markers as a list
+* Campaign team members can delete sign markers for that campaign
+* The photo (if any) is displayed with each sign in the list (nice to have)

+## Version 3
+### Team Screen
+* Admin can add people to a campaign as team members or spectators

+### Campaign Screen
+* Team members and spectators can view only the campaigns they are a part of

+### Map Screen
+* Spectators can only view the sign markers on the map, they cannot add or remove them

+### Signs Screen
+* Spectators can only view the sign list, they cannot remove them